 The medical expense deduction is permitted only for households in which the head, spouse, or co-head is at least 62, or a person with disabilities.
-The IHA will verify that the family meets the definition of an elderly or disabled family provided in the Eligibility Chapter.
+The IHA will verify that the family meets the definition of an elderly or disabled family provided in the Eligibility chapter and as described in Chapter 7 of this plan.